 Sam Ray, PE, SE

 Sam received his Bachelor of Science in Architectural Engineering from the University of Texas at Austin.
-He is licensed as a Professional Engineer in eight…View Profile
+He is licensed as a Professional Engineer in 10…View Profile

 I have the privilege, together with my wife, of raising three daughters.
 They are usually eager to learn, and they also like to teach.
 Yes, they have taught their dad a lot about family, about patience, about love, and even about the complex inner workings of the community of Barbies that reside in their bedroom.
 I’ll admit I’m severely outnumbered in my household; even the cat and the rabbit are females.
 But I actually enjoy the challenge of giving our girls a well-rounded upbringing.
 My wife and I, having backgrounds in the natural sciences, make a point to share little lessons on technical subjects when opportunities arise.
 My daughters have endured many a drive-by jobsite visit on weekends or after hours to check the status of one of my building projects.
 Being able to see and share a building project under construction and after completion is one of the great rewards of a career in structural and civil engineering.
 The result of our engineering efforts is a physical place that can not only be seen, but also lived in, worked in, driven on or played on.